Green-Chan/ISP-RAS-C-C-programming-course/hw05_expressions/README.md

 ```
 > **Note:** mingw32-make test execute run_tests.exe redirecting input

-Be careful, this will create and open a lot of PDF files.
+Be careful, this will create and open a lot of PDF files if you uncomment some lines in run_tests.c .
+Believe me, you don't want this.

 You can also use run_tests.exe with your own expressions:
 Run program